Gurubalan-GIT/Interview-Cell/README.md

 # Interview-Cell
 Set of Placement-driven coding questions done in multiple programming languages; Java,C++,C,Python and so on.
-This is a 3 Phase program each consisting of 10 levels under which there a number of questions solved.
+This is a 3 Phase program each consisting of a number of levels under which there are a number of questions solved.

 ## Instructions
 - C/C++